Troubleshooting

 If the harassment is really out of hand, you may ultimately have to get the police involved.
 Even one visit from the cops can be enough to stop the behavior.
 All the better (sad to say) if the perpetrator has a reputation for harassing other people in the building.
 Axelrod points out that you can get legal assistance through the NYC Bar Association’s Legal Referral Service, allowing you to connect with a qualified, vetted lawyer.

-Should you file a criminal complaint that leads to an arrest, you as the plaintiff can eventually go to your local police precinct and request a criminal court order of protection, compelling the defendant to stay away from you and your apartment for a stated period of time (generally one year).
+Should you file a criminal complaint that leads to an arrest, you as the plaintiff can eventually go to your local police precinct and request an order of protection, compelling the defendant to stay away from you and your apartment for a stated period of time (generally one year).

 “People think this order is an immediate solution but it takes some time and effort to reach that point,” Roberts says.